-Also, individuals who are experiencing diarrhea, abdominal distention, indigestion or flatulence, caused by Dampness or Yin Deficiency with Heat signs should avoid consuming Angelica Root too.
+Also, individuals who are experiencing diarrhoea, abdominal distention, indigestion or flatulence, caused by Dampness or Yin Deficiency with Heat signs should avoid consuming Angelica Root too.

 Last but not least due to a lack of evidence regarding its safety for pregnant and breastfeeding women, individuals who are preparing for pregnancy, pregnant or breastfeeding should avoid consuming this herb too.

 - Herb name (Botanical): Radix Angelicae Sinensis

 - Origin of species: Angelica sinensis (Oliv.)
 Diels

 - Part(s) of herb used: Root

 - Geo-specific habitat(s): Gansu, Shaanxi, Sichuan, Yunnan, Hubei

 - Taste(s) & Properties: Sweet, pungent; Warm; Administrates the Liver, Heart and Spleen meridians

 - Actions: Relieves anaemic symptoms; Helps to regulate the menstrual cycle and eases menstrual pain; Also eases other kinds of pain, such as pain experienced in cold limbs or pain resulting from physical injuries due to poor blood circulation.